 Look, if it wasn’t for the many ways that extra costs pile up during wedding planning, the RSVP process wouldn’t be so scary, right?
 But really, the reason you need to be on top of your wedding RSVP timeline is to avoid racking up costs with your caterer, reception hall, et al. This is most important when considering the deadline for responses you plan to include for your guests.
 While you want to be sure to leave time for them to figure out their own schedules, be sure to leave yourself plenty of time to ensure you have the important info you need for your wedding vendors.
 Talk to them each early, and be sure to find out firm deadlines that each need for this information.

 Deciding on a proper wedding RSVP timeline is step one.
 But after all that careful planning, it’s ok to start contacting guests or hurrying up those forgetful relatives if your info deadlines are approaching.
 You can see our advice on how to remind guests to RSVP.
 No matter how much you may love a friend or family member, some of them will never remember to check their emails or submit their online RSVP promptly.
 Also, consider including terminology in your wedding RSVP wording to help speed the process along.
 So stay on top of your guest list – because before you know it, it will already be time for the wedding!
-If you get stuck with some late addition(s), check out this post on how to handle wedding RSVPs submitted after the deadline
+If you get stuck with some late addition(s), check out this post on how to handle wedding RSVPs submitted after the deadline.